sandroid1/node-bandwidth-example/README.md

 Before run them fill config file `options.json` with right values.

+Option `domain` should contain host name (and port) which will be used to access to the server from external network.
 Option `conferenceNumber` is required for chaosConfernce only.
 Options `caller` and `bridgeCallee` are used by dolphinApp only.
-Option `domain` should contains host name (and port) which will be used to access to the server from external network.
+Option `spiDomain` is required for sipApp only.
+It should be a domain name with at most 16 characters.
 `transcriptionApp` stores settings in own config.js.
 Please edit this file before run this demo.

 ### How to run